Amblyopia (Lazy Eye) Treatment

 What is the best treatment for amblyopia?

 The best treatment for amblyopia depends on the individual’s specific case and its underlying cause.
 Traditional treatments include patching, atropine eye drops, corrective lenses, vision therapy, and surgery for certain cases.
-Specialised laser eye surgery to correct the underlying visual defect and Neurovision™ in clinically suitable patients is a new and clinically-proven, lasting treatment for amblyopia in adults.
+Specialised laser eye surgery to correct the underlying visual defect and Neurovision™ in clinically suitable patients is a new and clinically proven, lasting treatment for amblyopia in adults.

 How to fix a lazy eye?

 Fixing a lazy eye, medically known as amblyopia, often involves a multifaceted approach tailored to the individual’s specific condition.
 At AccuVision, we prioritise correcting the underlying visual defect, which is frequently characterised by a substantial difference in prescription between the two eyes.
 While glasses and contact lenses can provide vision correction, they may have limitations when it comes to promoting neural conditioning.
 Contrary to a common misconception, it is possible to consider laser vision correction for individuals with a lazy eye, depending on clinical suitability.
 At AccuVision, our advanced technology and expertise allow us to address many high and complex prescriptions contributing to amblyopia.
 This can significantly enhance your visual acuity and overall quality of life.
 In cases where a lazy eye results from a squint or eye turn, muscle surgery or alternative treatments may be recommended.
 These interventions aim to correct eye alignment and facilitate better visual coordination.
-The next step, if clinically suitable, involves initiating a Neurovision™ training program.
+The next step, if clinically suitable, involves initiating a Neurovision™ training programme.
 Neurovision™ is a proven non-surgical treatment for amblyopia that focuses on enhancing best-corrected spectacle vision in one or both eyes.
-This program employs a series of interactive computer-based exercises designed to train the brain to perceive sharper images.
+This programme employs a series of interactive computer-based exercises designed to train the brain to perceive sharper images.

 Can a lazy eye be prevented?